Mecoloji/React-Monsters-Rolodex-App/README.md

 # Monsters Rolodex

+## Demo

+### See the site here: https://mecoloji.github.io/React-Monsters-Rolodex-App/

 ###  `Practicing ReactJS creating an App that filtering monsters by name`
 ###  `Getting monsters names and other information via API call`